biaslab/biaslab-hugo/content/project/forneylab.md

 <img src="/img/projects/ForneyLab/hgf.png" width="500px">

 With ForneyLab, the automated derivation of this message passing algorithm may be completed in three phases.
 (1) The _build_ phase specifies the model by a domain-specific syntax that (under the hood) constructs the model FFG.
 (2) The _schedule_ phase specifies the inference problem.
 ForneyLab automatically constructs a message passing algorithm that computes the posterior marginal beliefs over the quantities of interest.
 (3) The _infer_ phase parses and executes the automatically generated algorithm code and optional model performance metric.
+See the video below from JuliaCon for a quick introduction to ForneyLab.

+{{< youtube RS4hJ4oBr9c >}}

 ## Results